sencha/code-guidelines/Readable_JavaScript.md

         };
     };

-In the Sencha frameworks, we abide by the rule of four: if a given scope references *this* four or more times, cache *this* using the local variable *me* as it will make the minified source smaller.
+Another important thing to note is that this is a keyword and can’t participate in minifying.
+In the Sencha frameworks, we abide by the rule of four: if a given scope references `this` four or more times, cache `this` using the local variable `me` as it will make the minified source smaller.

     // bad
     function foo() {